 The Rainbow Centre is a haven for children who live in appalling conditions.
 Its aim is to equip the children with the skills they need to break free from the poverty in which they live.
 Its primary focus is to enable children to access the educational system.
-To date, the Rainbow Centre has enabled 140 children to go to mainstream school.

 The children who come to the Rainbow Centre live on the street, in shacks or in shelters in slum areas without water, sanitation or electricity.
 Their parents are unable to provide them with adequate care.
 Without the Rainbow Centre’s intervention, these children would not be able to go to school because they would be expected to work to support their families.

 The Rainbow Centre operates out of newly constructed owned premises with a large secure garden in Bentota.
 It provides daily care, food, education and medical treatment for about 80 children coming from an area stretching 30km from Deddowa to Beruwala.
 The children are brought to and from the Rainbow Centre by its own bus.
 It supports a further 20 underprivileged children, who are in the mainstream system with welfare, education and health care.